 These healthy Whole Wheat Pumpkin Pancakes are a part of our family’s regular breakfast rotation for good reason.
 They have sneaky vegetables (i.e. pumpkin this time) and 100% whole grain in them but retain their light, fluffy texture.

-- 2 tablespoons brown sugar (or 12 drops liquid stevia)
+2 tablespoons brown sugar (or 12 drops liquid stevia)

-- 1 teaspoon vanilla
+1 teaspoon vanilla

-Freezer Instructions: To Freeze: Fully cook and cool.
+Freeze For Later: Fully cook and cool.
 Freezer in single layers, divided by parchment or wax paper, in a gallon-sized freezer bag or container.
 Squeeze out all the excess air, seal tightly, and freeze.